Cray-HPE/docs-csm/operations/node_management/Add_additional_Liquid-Cooled_Cabinets_to_a_System.md

 1. Configure BMC and controller parameters with SCSD

     The System Configuration Service (SCSD) allows administrators to set various BMC and controller parameters for components in liquid-cooled cabinets.
-At this point in the install, SCSD should be used to set the SSH key in the node controllers (BMCs) to enable troubleshooting.
+At this point SCSD should be used to set the SSH key in the node controllers (BMCs) to enable troubleshooting.
 If any of the nodes fail to power down or power up as part of the compute node booting process, it may be necessary to look at the logs on the BMC for node power down or node power up.